Maps from the Travel Literature

 Mountains, deserts, rivers and lakes are illustrated in these pencil-sketched maps giving a visual overview of the geographic features of the depicted regions and an insight into the difficulties travelers had to overcome crossing different terrains.
 In many maps the travel routes of the authors are marked, such as that of Alexander Lehmann in 1841-1842, Sven Hedin, Nils Ambolt and Folke Bergman during scientific expeditions in 1927-1934, or Eric Teichman’s route from Peking to Delhi in 1935, as well as the route of Peter Fleming who traveled in Central Asia in 1941.

 The maps presented in this section have been scanned and edited for the purpose of being available for open access.
 Several more maps will be added in the future.
-The organization of maps can be seen from the menu to the left.
+The organization of maps can be seen from the menu to the right.
 So-called “Surveys” are maps of areas in Europe, West Asia, the Middle East, Central Asia, East Asia as well as large-scale maps showing Eurasia.
 Under the heading “Travel documentation” there are maps with travel routes marked on them or maps of specific regions and places in Eurasia with more details than in the survey maps.